 How to Start a New Date Palm Tree

-Palms produce low growths off the trunk base called offsets.
+Palms produce low growths off the trunk base called offsets, or pups.
 Offsets are divided away from the parent plant and started in a prepared bed or pot of sand mixed with some topsoil.

 Take care when separating the offset to preserve the leafy green top and acquire some root.
 Use a root saw to divide the young plant from the parent.

 Offsets need the same good date palm tree care as an adult.
 Date palm offsets will not be mature and ready to produce fruit for up to twelve years.
 The plant can grow in a pot for a few years but should be planted in a bed outdoors for best results.